-- Smoke and carbon monoxide alarms these are objects youd expect to find in most properties, so they will never be treated with suspicion.
-As an added bonus, these objects also provide a great aerial view of any room.
+- Smoke and carbon monoxide alarms are objects youd expect to find in most properties, so they will never be treated with suspicion.
+As a bonus, these objects also provide a great aerial view of any room.

-- Clocks wall and digital clocks are items youd expect to see in most properties, and they are also objects that are either out of reach or are not interacted with very frequently.
+- Clock walls and digital clocks are items youd expect to see in most properties, and they are also objects that are either out of reach or are not interacted with very frequently.
 This makes them the perfect disguise for a surveillance camera.

-- Junction boxes this is a very clever disguise for a camera, as the electrical warning signs on the front should deter anyone from taking too close a look.
+- Junction boxes are a very clever disguise for a camera, as the electrical warning signs on the front should deter anyone from taking too close a look.

 Of course, if modifying household objects isn't something you're interested in doing, you can always buy a motion-activated spy camera disguised as something quite innocuous.